ghosteyetech/angular-app-testing-with-e2e/README.md

 > In protractor.conf.js we can specify the order of the test case files in "config.specs" array.
 > Right now has to make test case files manually by creating folders
+> Good practice is maintain same file naming for test files in the e2e folder

 ## Development server